-One, the inventory is dated 1366...
+Additionally, there are two other problems with assuming that the Marco Polo of the inventory is the Marco Polo of historical fame.
+For one, the inventory is dated 1366...
 42 years after the explorer Marco Polo allegedly died.
 Two, Polo was a very common last name in Venice during the 13th and 14th centuries (according to a Smithsonian documentary on Marco Polo).
-In other words, the inventory (remember, 42 years late) could very well be fake.
+In other words, the inventory (remember, 42 years late) could very well be a forgery.
 No doubt with the many Polo families in Venice, more than a few individuals from them would seek to capitalize on the Marco Polo legend.
-Even assuming no one in any Polo family would ever dream of trying capitalize on the legend of Marco Polo by forging an inventory of his belongings, there's still the possibility that a Polo named their child Marco because of the legend, and that that Marco Polo made an inventory of his stuff in 1366.
+Even assuming no one in any Polo family would ever dream of trying capitalize on the legend of Marco Polo by forging an inventory of his belongings, there's still the possibility that a Polo named their child Marco because of the legend, and that Marco Polo made an inventory of his stuff in 1366.

-What's more, there is no original manuscript.
-The very earliest manuscript of The Travels we have is from 1400, 76 years after Marco Polo allegedly died.
-But what makes the The Travels Of Marco Polo most certainly not reliable is not what it does mention, but what it fails to mention.
-Had Marco Polo truly traveled China in the late 1200s, he would have noticed the Great Wall, the use of chopsticks, footbinding, etc. The Travels make mention of none of these things.
+2. The Travels Of Marco Polo contain wild and far-fetched accounts of magic, including people with their heads in the middle of their chests, people with dog faces, half-men half-unicorns, etc., that the explorer in the book claims to have witnessed.
+But what makes The Travels Of Marco Polo even more suspect, is not what it does mention, but what it fails to mention.
+Had Marco Polo truly traveled all over China in the late-1200s, he would have noticed the Great Wall, the use of chopsticks, the practice of footbinding, etc. Yet the Travels make mention of none of these things.
 A European seeing China for the first time would certainly have noticed these distinct characteristics of the culture.

 Then again, what The Travels Of Marco Polo does choose to mention (aside from its mythological accounts) doesn't redeem it either.
-For instance, "Marco Polo" says in The Travels that he ended the siege of Xiangyang in 1279, when in fact the siege of Xiangyang had been ended by Persians two years before he could have possibly reached China.
+For instance, "Marco Polo" says in his Travels that he ended the siege of Xiangyang in 1279, when in fact the siege of Xiangyang had been ended by Persians two years before he could have possibly reached China.
 This suggests a later writer of The Travels Of Marco Polo, who had knowledge of the siege, but did not know the dates and who simply sought to insert the main character into the event.
-Which leads us to our third point.

-Third, there is no corroboration from Chinese sources.
+3. There is no corroboration of the accounts found in the Travels from Chinese sources.
 This is highly unusual for the Chinese, who were meticulous record keepers.
-Not only would it be strange for the Chinese not to make any mention of a European guy ending a major siege in their civilization, but not mentioning Marco Polo would also be strange, considering how in The Travels Of Marco Polo, "Marco" claims he was made the governor of Yangzhou, where he allegedly ruled for several years.
+Not only would it be strange for the Chinese not to make any mention of a European guy ending a major siege in their civilization, but not mentioning Marco Polo would also be strange considering how in The Travels Of Marco Polo, "Marco" claims he was made the governor of Yangzhou, where he allegedly ruled for several years.
 There is no mention in ancient Chinese gazetteers of a Marco Polo ever being governor in the area of Yangzhou.
 Before you go saying "Absence of evidence is not evidence of absence", keep in mind that the ancient Chinese kept gazetteers of every governor, including throughout the Mongol period, which can still be accessed today (you can also see Dr. Frances Wood's Did Marco Polo Go To China?)